nirvanasupermind/termite/README.md

 ## Included executables
 These can be built using `make` (may require root permission).

-* `teremu`: For running Termite ternary machine code files encoded in binary-coded ternary. -v option can be added for verbose mode.
+* `teremu`: For running Termite machine code executable files. -v option can be added for verbose mode, where the values of all registers are printed after each instruction runs.
+File format for Termite executables: txe

+* `terasm`: For transpiling Termite assembly files into executable files.

 ## Future ideas
 * Assembler to convert assembly files into Termite machine code files.